HRNPH/GANime-FullBody/README.md

 #### Sequential

-I began with Sequential model but well it's too long so I'll skip my effort on this part just know it didn't work out well enough
+I began with the Sequential model but well it's too long so I'll skip my effort on this part just to let you know it didn't work out well enough

 #### VGG16

-so transfer learning is the solution since I just need a good classifier with low effort :d I decided to go with VGG16
+so transfer learning is the solution since I just need a good classifier with low effort :d I decided to go with VGG16 and fine-tune the last fourth layer

 ```python
 base_model = VGG16(weights="imagenet", include_top=False, input_shape=train_images[0].shape)